-ADOT conducted a comprehensive outreach process to determine safety concerns directly from stakeholders and the public.
-Public engagement was composed of virtual and in-person opportunities and consisted of online surveys, public meetings, stakeholder safety workshops, tribal outreach, and other outreach activities.
+ADOT conducted a comprehensive outreach process to identify safety concerns of stakeholders and the public.
+Engagement activities were composed of virtual and in-person opportunities and consisted of online engagement, public meetings, stakeholder safety workshops, tribal outreach, and other outreach activities.
 Common feedback themes included: